 Joan Ronalder's unique and totally original acts have entertained audiences at prestigious rodeos such as North American Rodeo Commission Finals, the IPRA (Texas) All Region Finals (FL) The American Professional Rodeo Association Finals (PA) The IPRA Southeast Region Finals (FL), The IPRA Northeast Region Finals (MA), The IPRA Southern Finals (TX), The IPRA Rodeo at Austin International Livestock Expo, and the Annual Gilbert Days Celebration (AZ) Golden Anniversary Rodeo (MI) IPRA All Region Finals (TN) and the IFR 24 and 29 in Oklahoma City, OK.

 Her most famous acts include the Indian Freedom Horse and the Dancing Appaloosa in “Taming the Wild One” and the Desert Scene Drama with the spectacular Paint Horse.

-Joan Ronalder completed training a horse for an owner who is confined to a wheelchair following an accident 6 years ago.
-"Pawnee", the horse, lies down and waits patiently for his owner to transfer from her wheelchair to the saddle and then this remarkable horse gently gets to his feet with the rider aboard.
+Among her many accomplishments, Ronalder trained a horse for an owner who is confined to a wheelchair following an accident 6 years ago.
+"Pawnee" the horse, lies down and waits patiently for his owner to transfer from her wheelchair to the saddle and then this remarkable horse gently gets to his feet with the rider aboard.

-Just getting a horse to step up to a wheel chair takes a huge amount of patience and ability to instill confidence in an animal so naturally programmed to spook and flee from anything out of the ordinary.
+Just getting a horse to step up to a wheel chair takes a huge amount of patience and an uncanny ability to instill confidence in an animal so naturally programmed to spook and flee from anything out of the ordinary.